MaoZiming/papers/7-datacenter/72-lightvm.md

 * This is a solution requiring Xen-based hypervisor: majority of the users on the clouds are running in some cloud VMs.
 * For containers on Linux, user namespace is the default mechanism.
 But the paper did not compare against these.

+## Xen Store vs. Ring buffer

+* Xen Store uses message passing for communication.
+It's a form of inter-process communication where domains send messages to each other through the Xen Store, which acts as an intermediary.
+This is particularly useful for configuration management, control operations, and signaling between domains.
+Ring Buffers, on the other hand, utilize shared memory for communication.
+Here, domains share a portion of memory where they can write and read data.
+This method is highly efficient for transferring large amounts of data or for high-frequency operations like I/O, as it avoids the overhead of traditional message passing.

+* So, while the Xen Store facilitates message passing for control and configuration, ring buffers leverage shared memory for direct, high-speed data transfer between domains.